antmelo/antmelo.github.io/_pages/about.md

   - /about.html
 ---

-Se você é estudante de uma das minhas turmas, não deixe de conferir a seção [Disciplinas](https://antmelo.github.io/teaching/){: .btn--sucess} para eventuais atualizações de conteúdo.
-Se você já é mais experiente e quer se entreter ou apenas passar o tempo, talvez a seção [Publicações](https://antmelo.github.io/publications/){: .btn--sucess} seja interessante.
+Se você é estudante de uma das minhas turmas, não deixe de conferir a seção [Disciplinas](https://antmelo.github.io/teaching/){: .btn .btn--success} para eventuais atualizações de conteúdo.
+Se você já é mais experiente e quer se entreter ou apenas passar o tempo, talvez a seção [Publicações](https://antmelo.github.io/publications/){: .btn .btn--success} seja interessante.

-### Independente do seu nível, minha primeira dica é: aprenda \LaTeX
+## Independente do seu nível, minha primeira dica é: aprenda $\LaTeX$ !

+$\LaTeX$ é uma implementação da linguagem TeX, criada para perfeita simbologia matemática, e por isso, é um sistema de preparação de documentos amplamente utilizado por pessoas na área das ciências e engenharias.
+Diferentemente de editores como Word, $\LaTeX$ não apresenta uma interface amigável onde se vê a edição em tempo real.

+Por que eu deveria abandonar algo simples e adotar algo mais complexo?

+Já passaste pelo drama de dar “enter” num documento Word e uma imagem saltar duas páginas, não já?
+Ou ter de organizar referências bibliográficas uma por uma?
+Por essa razão, muitas pessoas se perguntam:
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

 Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
 You can also modify the theme to your heart's content without touching the content of your site.
 If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
 You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
 Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).